coffeemancy/jetsoftime/README.md

 Email:   cecilraster475@gmail.com

 IMPORTANT: The official, stable repository is at https://github.com/Anskiy/jetsoftime/.
 This repository contains a number of experimental features which may or may not make it into the official repository.
 Read the files in the guides folder and Known Bugs.txt before playing.
+These documents were written from the stable version of jets.
+Beta-specific changes are currently being recorded at https://docs.google.com/document/d/1cQK9lTaWuKag5c2Ko6bjWTQ85ehalHzSJiUPw8Wdp9g/.

 --ABOUT--